Is it time to start your spiritual practice? Where do you start? Here are the four steps you should take.

 1) Choose One of Two Basic Spiritual Paths

 It’s easy to get confused in the arena of spirituality.
-There are several choices, but there are only two options or basic roads.
+There are several choices, but there are only two options or primary roads.
 The first option is to join an organized religion.
-The second is to develop your own path.
+The second is developing your own spiritual path.
 More and more people are choosing to forge their own path.
 This latter option is what we recommend.

 Many people think religion is their first choice because of family or cultural tradition.
 When you start your spiritual journey, this is the most important decision.
-If you have a choice at all that is great.
+If you have the freedom to make this choice, that is great.
 Some people do not get to choose.

-Children often have no choice.
+Children often have no choice about their spiritual path.
 They are indoctrinated into the religion of their family.
 Religion also preys upon those in need.
-Religion wants to make you a paying customer and will make all kinds of promises.
+Religion wants to make you a paying customer and make all kinds of promises.
 They sell the afterlife and prosperity.
 If you complete your study of religion and still want to take this road, we also have an article to help you sort out the good from the bad.

 If you make the wrong choice, that’s okay.
-It’s all a learning experience.
-And, regardless of what spiritual process you use,
+It’s all a learning experience, regardless of what spiritual process you use.

 2) Connect with Your Intuition

-These notebooks are invaluable in spiritual practice.
+These notebooks are invaluable tools for your spiritual practice.
 They document your progress in black and white.
 Your spiritual development differs in speed and trajectory.
 It will leap ahead with a Eureka event.
 Then slow down.
 We often overlook the gradual increase or trends.
 A journal is a place where you can see the subtle changes.
 It helps you spot the roadblocks.

 If you are ready to take a deeper dive into the psyche, you can use your notebook with automatic writing techniques.